 No textbooks required.
 Computer and Internet service required for completion of this course.
-Specifically you will need the internet browser Internet Explorer (IE) to successfully view the videos in this course.
+Specifically you will need Adobe Flash player and the internet browser Microsoft Edge/Internet Explorer (IE) to successfully view the videos in this course.

 The learner’s time spent studying course materials is tracked electronically.
 A learning outcome examination is administered at the termination of the course materials.
 There will be at least three questions for every hour of the class.
 True/False, multiple choice, short answer and essay questions may be used.
 A final score of 80% or greater is required for completion of the course.
 Learners not achieving the pass rate will be directed to additional study by the instructor and allowed to re-take the examination.

 To earn the full 6 hours of credit available for this course learners must complete the following:

 - Log a minimum of 360 minutes in this course by participating in each unit.

 - Answer ALL threaded discussion questions.

 - Take ALL quizzes/exams and score at least 75% on them.

 1 - 1.5 Unit 1: Cancer